Fullchee/public-notes/content/Family/Home ownership/Home Improvement/Book - How to keep house while drowning.md

 >- executive dysfunction, procrastination, feeling overwhelmed, perfectionism, trauma, amotivation, ...

+**Why is shame not the best long term motivator?**
+- it freezes you?

 Care tasks are morally neutral

 When you view care tasks as moral, the motivation is shame.